Cleaning and Disinfecting Medical Implants

 MEDICAL PARTS CLEANER THAT CLEANS INTERNAL SURFACES

-This video shows the formation of vapor bubbles within an internal porous matrix.
-The porous part behaves like a sponge during the pulsing VCN process.
-Fluid is expelled from the part during the vacuum cycle, as when squeezing a sponge, and then the pores are filled with fresh fluid during the pressure cycle, as when a sponge is submerged in a fluid.
+This video illustrates the formation of vapor bubbles within an internal porous matrix.
+The porous structure exhibits sponge-like behavior during the pulsing Vapor Compression Nucleation (VCN) process.
+During the vacuum cycle, fluid is expelled from the matrix, analogous to squeezing a sponge, followed by reoccupation of the pores with fresh fluid during the pressure cycle, similar to submerging a sponge in a fluid.